-- Develop operational plans for SA 3 activities. - □ Participate in SA 3-related trainings and exercises as appropriate.

-DTD/Dog Services Division

-□ Coordinate regular review and update of the SA 3 annex with supporting agencies.

-Response

-Response activities take place during an emergency and include actions taken to save lives and prevent further property damage in an emergency situation.
-Response roles and responsibilities for SA 3 include:

-- □ Provide situational updates to the County EOC as required to maintain situational awareness and establish a common operating picture. - □ Provide a representative to the County EOC, when requested, to support SA 3 activities.

-DTD/Dog Services Division

-- □ Coordinate regular review and update of the SA 3 annex with supporting agencies. - Respond to emergency responder requests for assistance in dealing with injured, stray, or abandoned animals. - □ Ensure the safety of animals in shelters, including management of evacuation. - Establish animal shelters, preferably in close proximity to human shelters. - □ Implement animal rescue, transport, intake, care and handling, visitation, and security procedures, including foster care systems. - Assist fire agencies in animal decontamination operations. - □ Implement emergency quarantine and isolation procedures. - □ Coordinate with Human Services for volunteer recruitment and training.

-- □ Collaborate with the Public Information Officer/Joint Information Center to develop and disseminate animal health information. - □ Coordinate with State agencies for disposition of exposed/contaminated animals and other long-term recovery actions.
+SA 3 in clude: All Ta sked Agencies DTD/ Dog Services Division Coordinate regular review and update of the SA 3 annex with supporting agencies.
+Resp onse - nse activities take place during an emergency and include actions taken to save lives and prevent property damage in an emergency situation.
+Response roles and responsibilities for SA 3 include: All Ta sked Agencies Provide situational updates to the County EOC as required to maintain situational awareness and establish a common operating picture.
+Provide a representative to the County EOC, when requested, to support SA 3 activities.
+DTD/ Dog Services Division Coordinate regular review and update of the SA 3 annex with supporting agencies.
+Respond to emergency responder requests for assistance in dealing with injured, stray, or abandoned animals.
+Ensure the safety of animals in shelters, including management of evacuation.
+Establish animal shelters, focusing on co-locating pets with human shelters.
+Implement animal rescue, transport, intake, care and handling.
+Assist fire agencies in animal decontamination operations.
+Coordinate with partners to implement emergency quarantine and isolation procedures.
+Coordinate with workgroups in the regional Animal MAC-g for volunteer recruitment and training.
+Collaborate with the Public Information Officer/Joint Information Center to develop and disseminate animal health information.

-Animal Owners

-□ Have primary responsibility for the safety and welfare of their animals during emergencies.

-- Assist in incident management and multi-jurisdictional coordination. - □ Activate the EOC. - □ Facilitate the Emergency Declaration process. - □ Coordinate with city, regional, and State counterparts.

-Health, Housing, and Human Services

-- □ Assist individuals with disabilities and others with access and functional needs populations in emergency planning for service animals. - □ Coordinate behavioral health services for individuals coping with animal injury or loss. - □ Coordinate with appropriate State agencies regarding health monitoring, tracking and reporting animal disease that has human implications, and animal waste and disposal. - □ Coordinate volunteer registration and referral.

-American Red Cross

-□ Coordinate with the EOC/Dog Services Staff to activate animal shelters in close proximity to American Red Cross shelters to accommodate pet owner needs.
+Coordinate with State agencies for disposition of exposed/contaminated animals and other long-term recovery actions.
+Anima al Owners Have primary responsibility for the safety and welfare of their animals during emergencies and to incorporate animals into their personal plans in the event of a major disaster or emergency CCDM Assist in incident management and multi-jurisdictional coordination.
+Activate the EOC.
+Facilitate the Emergency Declaration process.
+Coordinate with city, regional, and State counterparts.
+Establish/maintain MOU with fairgrounds and like locations as an evacuation center for livestock Healtl n, Housing, and Human Services Assist individuals with disabilities and others with access and functional needs populations in emergency planning for service animals.
+Coordinate behavioral health services for individuals coping with animal injury or loss.
+Coordinate with appropriate State agencies regarding health monitoring, tracking and reporting animal disease that has human implications, and animal waste and disposal.
+Coordinate volunteer registration and referral.
+Ameri can Red Cross Coordinate with the EOC/Dog Services Staff to activate animal shelters in close proximity to American Red Cross shelters to accommodate pet owner needs with emphasis on co-located sheltering.
+Orego n Veterinary Medical Association/Portland Veterinary Medical Association Assist in locating and coordinating veterinary support during animal emergencies.
+Reco very ery activities take place after an emergency occurs and include actions to return to a normal or an afer situation following an emergency.
+Recovery roles and responsibilities for SA 3 include: All Ta sked Agencies Demobilize response activities.
+Maintain incident documentation to support public and individual assistance processes.
+CCDM Compile and keep all documentation collected relating to the management of law enforcement operations and the assets utilized during search and rescue related activities.
+Coordinate all after-action activities and implement corrective actions as appropriate.

-Humane Society

-□ Assist in rescuing animals and coordinating shelter for household pets and service animals.

-Oregon Veterinary Medical Association

-□ Assist in locating and coordinating veterinary support during animal emergencies.

-Recovery

-Recovery activities take place after an emergency occurs and include actions to return to a normal or an even safer situation following an emergency.
-Recovery roles and responsibilities for SA 3 include:

-- Demobilize response activities. - □ Maintain incident documentation to support public and individual assistance processes.

-- □ Compile and keep all documentation collected relating to the management of law enforcement operations and the assets utilized during search and rescue related activities. - □ Coordinate all after-action activities and implement corrective actions as appropriate.
+☐ Coordinate with EOC/CCDM for establishing holding periods for companion animals or services animals that are sheltered during a major disaster or an emergency